Kaeng Krachan road closure 2018 - 2021

 Pedestrians are allowed to use the road from Ban Krang to Khom Krit substation as far as the sign saying "Staff Only" (about 700m).
 This is the road that fords the stream on the left when arriving at Ban Krang.
-There is also a small loop on the right through the Youth Camp.
+There is also a small loop on the right that runs around the Youth Camp.

 The Pranburi Nature Trail from Ban Krang to stream crossing 1 is open.

 The Vanilla Trail (south) is open.

 The Vanilla Trail (north) is open to all but only with a ranger or local guide.